msutkowski/twilio-client-redux/README.md

       // Note that action is type safe here and will return a serialized `Device` return initialState;
     });
+    builder.addCase(makeCall.pending, (state, action) => {
+      // set state to ringing when we initiate the API request to start the call state.status = 'ringing';
+    });
     builder.addCase(makeCall.fulfilled, (state, action) => {
-      // Note that action is type safe here and will return a call from our API state.status = 'ringing';
+      // Note that action is type safe here and will return a action.payload will be the type of Call from our API state.status = 'active';
       state.call = action.payload;
     });
     builder.addCase(getMuteStatus, (state, action) => {